yogeshdhaliya/Netlix.EDA/README.md

 # Problem Statment

-Are we certain that movies are getting shorter?
+Are we certain that movies are getting shorter over the period of time?